Leave a Lasting Legacy with Planned Giving

 Get Started:

 Ready to leave a legacy of justice?
-Contact us April Schley, Director of Donor Development & Events at aschley@publiclawcenter.org to learn more about planned giving options and how you can make a lasting impact on access to justice for underserved communities.
+Contact April Schley, Director of Donor Development & Events at aschley@publiclawcenter.org to learn more about planned giving options and how you can make a lasting impact on access to justice for underserved communities.